JayBrydon2015/ctmc-particle-filtering/README.md

 # ctmc-particle-filtering
 Particle filtering to infer the rate parameters of a CTMC.
+A tutorial notebook is provided.